 He also spoke of how Jews lived peacefully in Egypt when he was a child.
 Then again, he asked us not to mention anything regarding the topic, fearing for his own safety.
 He even referenced the sad and tragic ending of the life of Ashraf Marwan, whose life and death were recently featured in the 2018 Netflix show The Angel.
 Despite the fact that all he said was common knowledge, I still promised him not to write anything.*

-Hearing Mr. Zulfikar speak for about an hour, the times he is reminiscing about, along with some of the names and places compelled me to ask him if he knew of my paternal family, the Cherif.
+Hearing Mr. Zulfikar speak gracefully for about an hour, the times he is reminiscing about, along with some of the names and places compelled me to ask him if he knew of my paternal family, the Cherif.
 Since there are family ties to the Egyptian Royal Family, notably through the brother of Queen Nazli, Sherif Pacha Sabry (pictured above) whose mother-in-law was Zeinab Hanem Cherif.
 Unsurprisingly, he did, mentioning a few family members by name.

-Mr. Zulfikar did seem like a man of knowledge who has seen quite a bit during his life.
+Mr. Zulfikar seemed like a distinguished man of knowledge who has seen quite a bit during his life.
 Fortunately, few years afterward while residing in Venice Beach, Los Angeles I came to meet another 87/92-year old, Lonnie Jones Sr., This time, though, the drummer and I became actual friends.
-A Random Call That Hit Me In The Feels
+A Random Call That Hit Me In The Feels tells the story of our friendship.

 “They came in the house and took what they please.
 I was young and I tried to hide one of the cars but they found it and took it.
 One of the times I had a golden ring on, which belonged to the family, and when a soldier saw it he took it off my finger.”